CSYE6225-SravantiKanchi/tf-gcp-infra/readme.md

 ### Infrastructure Components
-1. VPC and Subnets
+#### 1. VPC
 A VPC is created to host the infrastructure, providing an isolated network environment.

-2. Subnets: Two subnets are configured within the VPC:
+#### 2. Subnets: Two subnets are configured within the VPC:
 Web Application Subnet: Hosts the web application instances, enabling them to serve traffic to and from the internet.
 Database Subnet: Isolated environment for database instances, enhancing security by restricting direct access from the internet.

-3. Custom Route for Web Application
+#### 3. Custom Route for Web Application
 A custom route is defined specifically for the web application subnet.
-This route enables outbound traffic to the internet, ensuring that the web application can communicate with external services and users, added a tag to make sure that tag specific instances can only communicate with external services.
+This route enables outbound traffic to the internet, ensuring that the web application can communicate with external services and users, adding a tag to make sure that tag-specific instances can only communicate with external services.

-4. Firewall Rules
+#### 4. Firewall Rules
 To secure the network traffic:

 Allow Specific Port: A firewall rule is added to allow inbound traffic on the application's port.
 This rule is crucial for enabling users to access the web application.